Water Margin: Politics

 According to Li Shi (1471–1538), the authorial rationale behind the counterfactual victory of the Southern Song over the Liao at the end of the novel stems from the patriotic motivations of the novel's alleged authors, Shi Nai'an and Luo Guanzhong—both of whom lived during the Yuan dynasty.
-Furthermore, Water Margin is politically influential throughout the following China's history, from the rebellion of Zhang Xianzhong; the Tiandihui adoption of the novel as their movement's guideline; late Qing/Republican eras recast as patriotic literature; to the 1970s Cultural Revolution vilification of Song's "capitulationism" via revised editions for factional purges.
+Furthermore, Water Margin has been politically influential throughout subsequent Chinese history: while several emperors and Confucian elites banned the novel for its violent and rebellious content, the challengers of the established order, from Taiping rebels in the mid 19th century to Communist revolutionaries, honored it for the same reason.

 Some argue that the novel's theme of revolt against authority became popular during turbulent times of the Ming dynasty, others argue that Water Margin became popular during the Yuan as the common people (predominantly Han Chinese) resented the Mongol rulers.
-Chongzhen Emperor of the Ming dynasty, acting on the advice of his ministers, banned the book.
+Zuo Maodi (左懋第) (1601–1645), a Ming dynasty vice minister of war, viewed the Water Margin as a book that taught people to be criminals.
+He believed that if the book was not banned, it would impact the societal atmosphere negatively.
+Chongzhen Emperor of the Ming dynasty, acting on his advice, banned the book.
 Chen Chen, a Ming loyalist, saw the novel as an expression of Song resistance to the Mongol invaders in the Yuan dynasty.

-The tremendous influence of the novel on late Ming peasant rebellions also noteworthy.
+Many late Ming peasant rebel leaders were taking the names or nicknames of Water Margin heroes for themselves, and some northern brigand bands even organized themselves into thirty-six or seventy-two smaller troops after the numbers of major and minor Water Margin heroes.
 Historian James Bunyan Parsons argues that Water Margin may have had some influence on Zhang Xianzhong's rebellion.
 Based on Parsons' hypothesis, Mark R. E. Meulenbeld points out that Zhang Xianzhong was recorded using the novels as a source for emulation, as he quoted an early Qing observer who ascribes Zhang's fondness with the novel, "The shrewdness of Zhang Xianzhong included him making people read books like Three Kingdoms and Water Margin every day..."
 It was attested by citation from Perry Link, that during the end of Ming dynasty period, rebels in Hebei used slogans such as "killing the rich to help the poor" and "carrying out the Dao on behalf of Heaven", which were popularized by both Water Margin and Romance of the Three Kingdoms as a form of "remedial protest".